 Sequence-specific detection of PCR products relies on sequence-specific oligonucleotide probes that are coupled to fluorophores.
 These probes hybridize to their complementary sequence in target PCR products.
 Hydrolysis probe chemistry uses the so-called FRET principle.
 Fluorescence Resonance Energy Transfer (FRET) is based on the transfer of energy from one fluorophore (the donor or reporter) to another adjacent fluorophore (the acceptor or quencher).
-Hydrolysis probe assays can technically be described as homogeneous 5 ́-nuclease assays, since a single 3 ́ non-extendable probe, which is cleaved during PCR amplification, is used to detect the accumulation of a specific target DNA sequence (Holland, PM. et al., 1991).
+Hydrolysis probe assays can technically be described as homogeneous 5'-nuclease assays, since a single 3' non-extendable probe, which is cleaved during PCR amplification, is used to detect the accumulation of a specific target DNA sequence (Holland, PM. et al., 1991).
 This single probe contains two labels, a fluorescent reporter and a quencher, in close proximity to each other.
 When the probe is intact, the quencher dye is close enough to the reporter dye to suppress the reporter fluorescent signal (fluorescent quenching takes place via FRET).
-During PCR, the 5 ́-nuclease activity of the polymerase cleaves the hydrolysis probe, separating the reporter and quencher.
+During PCR, the 5'-nuclease activity of the polymerase cleaves the hydrolysis probe, separating the reporter and quencher.
 The reporter dye is no longer quenched and emits a fluorescent signal when excited.

-The LightCycler® Nano and LightCycler® 96 Instruments are factory calibrated for the following commonly used reporter dyes for hydrolysis probes: FAM, VIC, HEX, Yellow 555, LightCycler® Red 610, Texas Red, and Cy5.
-These labeled hydrolysis probes can be used separately or in combination, which permits either single- or dual-color (LightCycler® Nano Instrument) or up to four-color (LightCycler® 96 Instrument) detection.
+The LightCycler® 96 Instrument is factory calibrated for the following commonly used reporter dyes for hydrolysis probes: FAM, VIC, HEX, Yellow 555, LightCycler® Red 610, Texas Red, and Cy5.
+These labeled hydrolysis probes can be used separately or in combination, which permits up to four-color (LightCycler® 96 Instrument) detection.
 There is no need for color compensation/calibration runs.

-- i For dual-color hydrolysis probe assays, it is recommended to use dark quencher dyes (i.e., dye molecules which efficiently quench the fluorescence of a FRET reporter dye without emitting fluorescence themselves).
-Roche Applied Science recommends BHQ-2 (quenching range 550 -650 nm) for all hydrolysis probe reporter dyes listed above. - (all analysis data are color compensated).
+- 1 For multicolor hydrolysis probe assays, use dark quencher dyes, that is, dye molecules which efficiently quench the fluorescence of a FRET reporter dye without emitting fluorescence themselves.
+For example, use BHQ-2 (quenching range 550 to 650 nm) for all hydrolysis probe reporter dyes listed above. - Color compensation is automatically performed (all analysis data are color compensated).

-How this Product Works
+How this product works

-FastStart Essential DNA Probes Master is a ready-to-use reaction mix specifically developed for the hydrolysis probe detection format in LightCycler® 8-Tube Strips or single tubes on the LightCycler® Nano Instrument or LightCycler® 480 Multiwell Plates 96, or 8-Tube Strips on the LightCycler® 96 Instrument.
-It contains FastStart Taq DNA Polymerase for hot start PCR, which significantly improves the specificity and sensitivity of PCR by minimizing the formation of nonspecific ampli-fication products (Chou, Q., et al., 1992, Kellogg, D.E., et al., 1994, Birch, D.E., 1996).
-FastStart Taq DNA Polymerase is a chemically modified form of thermostable recombinant Taq DNA Polymerase that shows no activity up to 75°C. The enzyme is active only at high temperatures, where primers no longer bind nonspecifically.
-The enzyme is completely activated (by removal of blocking groups) in a single pre-incubation step (95°C, 5 - 10 minutes) before cycling begins.
+FastStart Essential DNA Probes Master is a ready-to-use reaction mix specifically developed for the hydrolysis probe detection format in LightCycler® 480 Multiwell Plates 96, or 8-Tube Strips on the LightCycler® 96 Instrument.
+It contains FastStart Taq DNA Polymerase for hot start PCR, which significantly improves the specificity and sensitivity of PCR by minimizing the formation of nonspecific amplification products (Chou, Q., et al., 1992, Kellogg, D.E., et al., 1994, Birch, D.E., 1996).

+FastStart Taq DNA Polymerase is a chemically modified form of thermostable recombinant Taq DNA Polymerase that shows no activity up to 75°C. The enzyme is active only at high temperatures, where primers no longer bind non-specifically.
+The enzyme is completely activated (by removal of blocking groups) in a single pre-incubation step (95°C, 5 to 10 minutes) before cycling begins.
 Activation does not require the extra handling steps typical of other hot start techniques.